pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 In March 2025, Keir Starmer's Labour government announced they were abolishing the PSR as an independent entity, folding its functions into the FCA.
 The regulator that took thirteen years to create is being wound down just as the consequences of its one major intervention become clear.

-When Visa and Mastercard rightly suspended operations in Russia in 2022 (which remain suspended as of writing) form is a directly cited motivation for the European Commission and European Central Bank to build Wero (despite the awful name) its still an important motion towards soverignty.
-One which escapes us in Britain.
+Visa and Mastercard's suspension of Russian operations in 2022 (still in force as of writing) is directly cited by the European Commission and European Central Bank as motivation for building Wero.
+Despite the awful name, it's still an important step toward sovereignty, one that escapes us in Britain.
 We're busy abolishing the payment regulator.

-I suppose at each turn, everyone was acting in good faith, following their beliefs, political pressures and ideologies and hopefully what they thought was right for the British Public too.
+I suppose at each turn, everyone was acting in good faith, following their beliefs, political pressures, and ideologies, and hopefully doing what they thought was right for the British public.
 However, the result is that Britain's payment infrastructure is now owned by a US corporation whose shareholders expect fees to rise, whose business model depends on card payments staying dominant, and who now controls the only alternative.

 - Brown believed in regulated competition.
 - Osborne believed in breaking bank power.